 |A valid Phytosanitary Certificate or recognized pre-departure inspection certificate (a list of CFIA recognized certificates is provided in Appendix 4) verifying that the vessel is free of AGM must be presented.

 The vessel is subject to inspection for the presence of AGM on arrival in Canada.
 Vessels without valid certification will be considered non-compliant, and held at a designated off-shore inspection site for CFIA inspection.
-If a CFIA inspector is satisfied that the risk of introducing AGM has been mitigated, vessels may be permitted to enter Canada, but their movements will be monitored while in Canada.
+If a CFIA inspector is satisfied that the risk of introducing AGM has been mitigated, vessels may be permitted to enter Canada, but their movements will be regulated while in Canada.
+If AGM is detected during inspection, the vessel will be considered non-compliant, and its movements will be regulated while in Canada.

 |Marine vessels that have called on AGM regulated areas during the specified risk period as outlined in Appendix 1 during the current year or the preceding year||Arriving outside the AGM risk period for Canada